webpro-nl/knip/README.md

 🔁 Repeat the process to reveal new unused files and exports.
 Sometimes it's so liberating to remove things!

+Getting too many reported issues and false positives?
+Read more about [handling issues][8].

-## Workspaces (monorepos)
+## Workspaces

-Workspaces and monorepos are handled out-of-the-box by Knip.
+Workspaces are handled out-of-the-box by Knip.
 Every workspace is part of the analysis.

+Workspaces are sometimes also referred to as package-based monorepos, or as packages in a monorepo.
+Knip uses the term workspace exclusively to indicate a directory that has a `package.json`.

 Here's an example `knip.json` configuration with some custom `entry` and `project` patterns: